AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to Toolkit](https://meandmy.systems/Algorithmic-Equity-Toolkit)

-$toolkit $worksheet $algorithmic $equity $surveillance
+$toolkit $algorithmic bias $equity $surveillance

 # AI Now 2019 Report
 ## AI Now Institute
 ### 2019

 An annual report describing the concerns and proposals for the AI industry in 2019.
 The main points of the executive summary read as follows: 1.
-The spread of algorithmic management technology in the workplace is increasing the power  asymmetry between workers and employers.
-AI threatens not only to disproportionately  displace lower-wage earners, but also to reduce wages, job security, and other protections for  those who need it most.
-2. Community groups, workers, journalists, and researchers—not corporate AI ethics statements  and policies—have been primarily responsible for pressuring tech companies and  governments to set guardrails on the use of AI.
-3. Efforts to regulate AI systems are underway, but they are being outpaced by government  adoption of AI systems to surveil and control.
-4. AI systems are continuing to amplify race and gender disparities via techniques like affect  recognition, which has no sound scientific basis.
-5. Growing investment in and development of AI has profound implications in areas ranging from  climate change to the rights of healthcare patients to the future of geopolitics and inequities  being reinforced in regions in the global South.
+The spread of algorithmic management technology in the workplace is increasing the power. asymmetry between workers and employers.
+AI threatens not only to disproportionately. displace lower-wage earners, but also to reduce wages, job security, and other protections for those who need it most.
+2. Community groups, workers, journalists, and researchers—not corporate AI ethics statements and policies—have been primarily responsible for pressuring tech companies and governments to set guardrails on the use of AI.3.
+Efforts to regulate AI systems are underway, but they are being outpaced by government adoption of AI systems to surveil and control.4.
+AI systems are continuing to amplify race and gender disparities via techniques like affect recognition, which has no sound scientific basis.5.
+Growing investment in and development of AI has profound implications in areas ranging from climate change to the rights of healthcare patients to the future of geopolitics and inequities being reinforced in regions in the global South.

 [Link to full report](https://ainowinstitute.org/AI_Now_2019_Report.pdf)

-$Annual Report $AI $Artificial Intelligence $Ethics $Algorithms
+$report $AI $artificial intelligence $ethics $algorithmic bias $design $computing industry

 # Disability, Bias, and AI
 ## AI Now Institute